catch-point/ib-tws-json/README.md

 * A working knowledge of the API programming language.
 * This project makes use of gradle build tool.
 See https://gradle.org/

+TWS needs to operate in English so that the various dialogues can be recognised.
+You can set TWS's language by starting it manually (ie without passing a password) and selecting the language on the initial login dialog.
+TWS will remember this language setting when you subsequently use with the command.

+Note that you do not need an IBKR account to try this out, as you can use IBKR's Free Trial offer, for which there is a link at the top of the homepage on their website.

 Usage
 -----